 But it’s just going to take more effort to extract ROI out of campaigns…

-And effort does not = spending hours reading blog posts and watching courses.
+And the effort does not = spending hours reading blog posts and watching courses.

 No. That’s passive learning.

 To succeed at Facebook ads in 2021, you need to be actively experimenting and trying out new things.

 Every industry and audience reacts differently, so there are no hard set rules.